iainquayle/lemnos/issues.md

 ### misc

+the adapters should be split off into seperate packages. dont want to force the loading of torch if using jax. in the same vein, examples should be in their own package too, as they will obviously require an adapter to work. as well, somehow allow the installs to specify which version of torch to use? setup.py can take in arguments supposedly...

 look at breeding again and if it can be less jank

-fix layer norm, include rmsnorm

 make biases optional